 Stip.
 No. X (Yes) Stipulation 3.
 Potential bat habitat is present in or near the project area.
 No entry into caves, adits or NEPA shafts is permitted unless prior authorization from the BLM Authorized Officer is obtained.
 (This includes entry for bat surveys.)
-NEI A obtained.
-(This includes entry for bat surveys.)
 (IM WO 2006-114, IM NV 2011-059, Manual 6840) 4.
-Potential bat habitat is present in or near the project area.
-No drilling through existing NEPA underground workings containing potential bat habitat is permitted.
+NEPA Potential bat habitat is present in or near the project area.
+No drilling through existing underground workings containing potential bat habitat is permitted.
 (IM WO 2006-114, IM NV 2011-059, Manual 6840) 5.
-Prior to closure of caves, adits or shafts containing potential bat habitat, surveys will NEPA be conducted to determine presence or absence of bats.
-If bat presence is confirmed, appropriate bat access devices, approved by the BLM, must be installed.
-NEFA appropriate dat access devices, approved by the BLW, must be instaned.
+Prior to closure of caves, adits or shafts containing potential bat habitat, surveys will be conducted to determine presence or absence of bats.
+If bat presence is confirmed, NEPA appropriate bat access devices, approved by the BLM, must be installed.
 (IM WO 2006-114, IM NV 2011-059, Manual 6840) 6.
-The applicant is encouraged to install bat detection devices on met towers to collect data regarding these species (minimum two years) during the wind data collection NEPA phase, in order to expedite the planning and permitting of a wind generation facility.
+The applicant is encouraged to install bat detection devices on met towers to collect NEPA data regarding these species (minimum two years) during the wind data collection phase, in order to expedite the planning and permitting of a wind generation facility.
 (IM WO 2006-114, IM NV 2011-059, Manual 6840)